COME WANDER THE WET MILE

 |

-ALSO ON MARE ISLAND
+HIKING ON MARE ISLAND

-- The San Pablo Bay Trail: a flat, four mile trail along the bay-side waterfront with sweeping vistas of the Bay and Mt.
+A flat, four mile trail along the bay-side waterfront with sweeping vistas of the Bay and Mt.
 Tam, and lots of birds and wildlife.
 No bikes allowed, but the hike is fantastic.